redsift/d3-rs-theme/README.md

 	// set the x value on the rect using the custom duration and easing rect.transition().duration(d3_rs_theme.duration).ease(d3_rs_theme.easing()).attr('x', newValue);

+### Filters

+SVG filters can be programatically created and applied to elements.
+Like patterns, the filters need to be injected into the DOM before they can be used.

+	// Typically applied using the filter attribute ..append('image')
+		.attr('xlink:href', url)
+		.attr('filter', filter.url());

+#### greyscale()

+Drains an image of color.

+#### emboss()

+Creates a near monochrome embossed image.
+Typically used for presenting logo quilts.

 ### Other tools

 You can create a theme shadow for SVG elements using `d3_rs_theme.shadow()` in a manner similar to patterns.